wrpaape/euler/README.md

 # Euler

 ## Purpose
-> Euler is an ongoing exercise in exploring the implementation of data-structures and algorithms in a variety of programming languages and paradigms.
+> Euler is an ongoing exercise in exploring the "best" (fastest/most efficient/"proper") implementation of new and familiar data-structures and algorithms in a variety of programming languages and paradigms while attempting to perserve "industry"(read Stack Overflow)-best practices of:
+  - code readability and reuse
+  - coherence to language-specific conventions of style and structure
+  - thorough testing and documentation, and
+  - consistent and maintainable project organization.

-> Basically this repo serves to attempt to organize [the progress on my project euler account](https://projecteuler.net/progress=tastyham).
+> Basically this repo serves as a hub to house [the progress on my Project Euler account](https://projecteuler.net/progress=tastyham).

 ## Structure
 > Wrapped in a commandline interface built with Elixir's Mix framework, Euler houses solutions to mathematical word problems hosted on [projecteuler.net](https://projecteuler.net).

+## Usage

 ## Installation